 In its pure form tungsten can be brittle and not easily machinable.
 As mention, tungsten has a melting point in excess of 3,000°C, it also cannot be cast, extruded or easily formed.
 Using our knowledge in powder metallurgy techniques we produce tungsten in the form of metal matrix composites.
 These tungsten alloys can then be machined by conventional techniques to produce very complex and exacting parts.

 Our Wolfmet tungsten alloy consists of 90-97% tungsten depending on the grade.
 The tungsten alloy retains the unique density and radiation shielding capabilities of pure tungsten while at the same time being easier to machine to tight tolerances.
 It is the only metal that we make, and it is manufactured using non-conflict sourced tungsten powder at our facility in the UK.
 To read more about this powder visit our tungsten powder page.

 Wolfmet 3D is the revolutionary additive manufacturing process which utilises a high powered laser to fuse successive layers of pure tungsten powder until a complex component is built.
-It is ideal for components such as collimators and radiation shields in imaging systems, such as CT, SPECT, MR and X-ray.
+It is ideal for components such as collimators and radiation shields in imaging systems, such as CT, SPECT, MRI and X-ray.

 With an acknowledged reputation as one of the world’s most experienced tungsten specialists, Wolfmet manufactures tungsten alloy components to the highest specifications and quality standards.
 Our processes are ISO 9001 and ISO 14001 accredited, while for aerospace applications they are also AS9100 approved.